AlMuz/AlMuz/README.md

 How to reach me: almuz@inbox.lv

-Also visit my Linkidin, link is on the bio card.
+Also visit my LINKEDIN, link is on the bio card.